 We have talked this month about the steps in the domestic infant adoption process.
 Generally, you need to decide which type of adoption is right for you, then you get home study approved, you prepare an adoption profile, you finalize your adoption preferences, you choose the professionals for your journey and get active with those professionals, and then you begin your adoption wait.
 Some families wait a long time and present to a lot of expectant mothers before being chosen, and some get chosen on their first presentation!
 It can be such exciting news and one of the major milestones in the domestic adoption journey.
 But what is next?
-And what does being chosen really mean?
+And what does being chosen (or matched) really mean?

 As I have educated on before, being chosen just means that you are one step closer to a child, and while it is a major milestone, that child may never actually be yours.
 It means an expectant family considering adoption is certain enough about their adoption plan and you to choose to bring you along on that journey.
 I encourage my Purl families to enjoy the moment but also be cautious about celebrating that particular child too much.
 Many times being chosen does result in your child, but sometimes it does not.
 Read more here about what we think you should not do when you are chosen by an expectant mom.

 So while you can celebrate that particular milestone, you may not want to celebrate that particular child you might have been “chosen” for.
 I wouldn’t recommend referring specifically to that child as if he or she will certainly be yours, reserving your favorite baby name for a particular child, buying a blue car seat for that baby boy (like I did), or having a baby shower for that particular child.
 Instead, I would recommend you try as hard as you can to support that particular expectant family no matter the ultimate decision made and no matter how much a disrupted adoption may break your already fragile heart (and sometimes your bank account).